MSMirkovich5/LibraryManager/README.md

 Title: The Best Book | Author: Best Author | Year published: 1999 | ISBN: 202202| Availabilty: Available Would you like to continue? (yes/no) no
 ```

+To run the program, first make sure Java 18 or higher and H2 2.2 or
+higher is installed.
+Then, run the Main class and follow the directions on the terminal.
+Once you're done, you can run the H2Console class and visit the link
+provided in the terminal to check out the Library Manager database.
+Remember to stop the program when you close the database.